Explore, Establish, Exploit: Red Teaming Language Models from Scratch: Diversity Term Ablation Experiments

-When red teaming GPT-2-xl for toxicity (see \ref{subsec:toxicity}), we removed the diversity term in the reward function for the adversarial prompt generator.
-As described in the main paper, the prompt generator collapsed onto an extremely narrow distribution of prompts that elicited toxic completions 0\% of the time.
-Examples are shown in \tabref{tab:diversity_ablation}.
+When red-teaming, we removed the diversity term in the reward function (see \Cref{sec:methods}) for the adversarial prompt generator.
+For both toxicity and untruthfulness red-teaming, this caused the prompt generator to collapse onto a very narrow distribution of prompts.
+This demonstrates the value of rewarding intra-batch diversity of prompts when conducting RL attacks.
+Examples are shown in \Cref{tab:diversity_ablation} and \Cref{tab:untruthfulness_diversity_ablation}.